bill8575/health-chain/README.md

 # Security Measure / Avoid Common Attacks
 See avoiding_common_attacks.md

-# Use of Library in a contract
+# Use of Library (inherits from another contract) in a contract
 I did not use library in the health-chain contract.
 Created a LibraryDemo truffle project and contract (LibraryDemo.sol) to demonstrate the use of a simple custom Library (TestLib.sol)

 https://github.com/bill8575/LibraryDemo.git